Solar-network/docs/docs/tutorials/node/setupdevnet.md

 ---
-title: "How to Setup Your Swipechain Devnet Node"
+title: "How to Setup Your Solar Devnet Node"
 ---

-# How to Setup Your Swipechain Devnet Node
+# How to Setup Your Solar Devnet Node

 [[toc]]

 ## Introduction

-Here we will help you set up an Swipechain Devnet Node, which relays transactions and is used for testing development on the Swipechain Devnet network.
+Here we will help you set up an Solar Devnet Node, which relays transactions and is used for testing development on the Solar Devnet network.

 ## Bare-Metal

 ### Minimum Requirements

-The setup is only suitable as a Delegate Devnet Node or an Swipechain relay Node.
+The setup is only suitable as a Delegate Devnet Node or an Solar relay Node.

 - 1 Dedicated CPU Core
 - 4GB Ram